frontenddogma/web-development-glossary/manuscript/a.md

 : An XML-based feed format consisting of two web standards, the Atom Syndication Format and the Atom Publishing Protocol (AtomPub or APP).

 Attribute
 : A property of an object, element, or file.
-In web development usually referring to HTML or XML.
+An attribute may also refer to or set the specific value for a given instance.
+An attribute of an object usually consists of a name and a value; of an element, a type or class name; of a file, a name and extension.
+Attributes should be considered meta data.&nbsp;[†](#w-attribute)

 Authentication
-: The act of proving an assertion, like verifying an identity.
+: The act of proving an assertion, such as the identity of a computer system user.
+In contrast with identification, the act of indicating a person or thing's identity, authentication is the process of verifying that identity.&nbsp;[†](#w-authentication)

 Authoring Tool Accessibility Guidelines
 : Guidelines for designing web content authoring tools that are accessible to authors with disabilities and designed to enable, support, and promote the production of more accessible web content by all authors. 🌍&nbsp;[w3.org/TR/ATAG20](https://www.w3.org/TR/ATAG20/)